About Me

 Hi!
 I’m Trevyn Toone.

-I’m a marine ecologist and postdoctoral researcher at North Carolina State University.
-I’m interested in harnessing ecological principles to restore our coastal ecosystems.
+I’m a marine ecologist and postdoctoral researcher at the University of California, Santa Barbara.
+I’m interested in harnessing ecological principles to restore our marine ecosystems.

-Broadly, my research interests focus on optimizing coastal ecosystem restoration by providing targeted, science-based data for restoration managers.
+Broadly, my research interests focus on optimizing marine ecosystem restoration by providing targeted, science-based data for restoration managers.
 I believe ecosystem restoration can and should be a core component of any environmental plan.
-Restoration should be backed up by robust scientific evidence to make the best use of available efforts and funding.
+Restoration should be backed up by robust scientific evidenceto make the best use of available efforts and funding.
 I’m seeking to expand our definition of restoration and encourage managers and conservationists to better incorporate complex environmental interactions into restoration efforts.

 I’m a passionate educator and have served as an instructor and teaching assistant for multiple courses ranging from introductory marine biology to advanced experimental design and statistics.
 My teaching approach focuses on using experiential education and classroom discussions to help students learn how and why we engage in science and to unravel some of the complex environmental and social issues facing the world.